 Batch process what you can

 The next thing that really works for us is that I cook once per week Sundays.
-I make all of our lunches, dinners, and the baby food.
+I make all of our lunches, dinners, and baby food.
 I have this down to a science and so do many other people.
-Just Google “make ahead meal”.
+Just Google “make-ahead meal”.
 They have entire cookbooks devoted to the subject.
 My favorite one happens to be Rachel Ray’s “Week in a Day”.
-This frees up our weeknights, so we aren’t waiting on me to make dinner.
+This frees up our weeknights, so we aren’t waiting for me to make dinner.
 It’s already done as well as lunches.
-We just reheat our dinners, and get lunches packed for the next day.
+We just reheat our dinners and get lunches packed for the next day.

 Also read 12 Career Moms share Happiness Secrets

 Next piece of advice: stop trying to do it all yourself!
 I also have an indulgence: I get my groceries delivered.
 That’s my one thing.
 Some people swear by having a housekeeper or cleaning person, but for most of us, that’s financially impractical.
 But we use a service called Instacart to get our groceries delivered, and that saves me a ton of time on the weekends!
 By the time the groceries arrive, I’ve done all my other chores, and can get started cooking right away.

 Granted, services like that are not free, but they are reasonably priced (There’s a lot of options out there. some stores will do the shopping for you and you can just pick your groceries up for free).
 We’ve found it’s well worth the money to save at least two hours each weekend (by the time you drive to the store, get the groceries, drive back home, etc.).
 Plus, I spend more on impulse purchases than the delivery fees anyway.